tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 ![Web Page](_images/more-dom-0.jpg)

+Take a look above:
+- which element is a *sibling* of the &lt;body> element?
+- which elements are typically *children* of the &lt;head> element?
+- which elements are *children* of the &lt;body> element?
+(Hint: pretty much everything you can see on the page.)

 ### B. New DOM Methods
 Here are some of the new DOM methods we will be working with today.
 These allow us to *create* DOM elements, *modify* them, *insert* them into the document, and *delete* them from the document: